mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 just its paper but the trail of papers backward in time until I arrived at one with a name I already knew.
 It was, in a very real sense, the first academic hike I've taken through literature.
-Because I was not formally educated in computer science, I was needlessly intimidated by this kind of research for too long.
+Because I was not formally educated in math or computer science, I was intimidated by this kind of reading for too long.
 I hope these informal notes encourage others to try a hike of their own.
 (If you do, email me your "scenic tour," I want to read it!)